By Dr. Norette L Underwood

 If you have a dog that is aggressive or is difficult to control, consider hiring a professional to help you train your dog.
 Small problems as a pup can turn into big problems as an adult.
 Most dogs that are surrendered to shelters are due to behavior problems.
 Remember your pet only know what it is taught.

-If you have questions about your pet contact dr. Norette L. Underwood of Trumann Animal Clinic and Best Friends Vet Mobile service at email@example.com
+If you have questions about being a good dog parent please contact Dr. Norette L. Underwood of Trumann Animal Clinic and Best Friends Vet Mobile Service at email@example.com or 870-483-6275